Featured

 Incorporating a business

-If you’re ready to incorporate—whether as a corporation or an LLC, you have to set up within a U.S. state where you will do business.
-If you choose to form a corporation, you’ll file a certificate of incorporation or articles of incorporation (depending on the state).
-If you choose to form an LLC, you’ll file a certification of formation or articles of organization (depending on the state).
-In all cases, you’ll need to pay a fee and agree to comply with the state’s rules.
-The process of filing and rules you’ll need to follow depend on which state you choose.
+If you choose to form a corporation, you’ll file a Certificate of Incorporation (COI) or Articles of Incorporation (depending on the state).
+The vast majority of venture-backed companies are incorporated in Delaware, which requires a COI.
+If you choose to form an LLC, you’ll file a Certificate of Formation or Articles of Organization (the name of the actual document will vary depending on the state).
+In all cases, you’ll need to pay a fee and agree to comply with the state’s rules for regular ongoing filings and/or taxes (annually or biannually).
+The process for filing and the rules you’ll need to follow depend on which state you choose.

 Where to incorporate